 A magical atmosphere and perfectly balanced cocktails in the city's most beautiful hotel bar, under the old ballroom's crystal chandeliers.
 Drink, dream and return the next day for the adventurous Afternoon Tea.

 Step into Nimb’s historic ballroom and experience a bar beyond comparison!
-Monday to Sunday from 17:30 you can sip magical cocktails under the grand crystal chandeliers, or enjoy a glass of vintage champagne by the majestic fireplace.
+In the evening you can sip magical cocktails under the grand crystal chandeliers, or enjoy a glass of vintage champagne by the majestic fireplace.
 Afternoon Tea is served during sunlit hours from 12:00 noon.

 There is no table reservation at Nimb Bar, you simply drop by and choose your favourite spot.
 Only for Afternoon Tea do we recommend booking in advance.